whoisryosuke/gatsby-documentation-starter/README.md

 1. `npm run develop`
 1. View your documentation: http://localhost:8000

+Check out the [example branch](https://github.com/whoisryosuke/gatsby-documentation-starter/tree/example) to see the demo.

 ### Creating documentation

 Documentation is sourced from two places: component source code and MDX files.